Peter Sauber: Return to Peter Sauber (2009–2016)

 In July 2009, BMW announced its withdrawal from Formula One at the end of the season.
 Peter Sauber worked with BMW to develop a rescue package that would allow the team to continue in the sport without the manufacturer's backing.
 Qadbak Investments Ltd were thought to have purchased the team, but on 27 November 2009 it was announced that the Qadbak deal had fallen through and BMW had instead reached an agreement to sell the entire F1 operation back to Peter Sauber.

 This sale would only go ahead if the team was granted a place on the 2010 grid by the FIA.
 On 3 December 2009, the FIA announced it had confirmed Sauber's entry for the 2010 season had been granted, and Sauber regained ownership of the team.
 In May 2012, Sauber transferred a one-third stake in the Sauber Group to Monisha Kaltenborn, the team's CEO and his designated successor.
-In October, it was announced that Sauber was stepping back from the day-to-day running of his team, promoting Kaltenborn to the team principal's position.
-He remains President of the Sauber Group's board of directors.
+In October, it was announced that Sauber was stepping back from the day-to-day running of his team, promoting Kaltenborn to the team principal's position, while remaining President of the Sauber Group's board of directors.

-The 2016 Formula One season saw Sauber back on the grid with financial troubles.
-In July 2016 Longbow Finance, a Swiss investment company, bought Sauber Motorsport gaining complete ownership.
+The 2016 Formula One season saw Sauber back with substantial financial troubles.
+In July 2016, Longbow Finance, a Swiss investment company, bought Sauber Motorsport, gaining complete ownership.
 With the sale, Peter Sauber announced his retirement from motorsport with Pascal Picci taking his position at the company.